CoinCheung/asddfgg/cifar/README.md

 3. SGDR: It is weird that this trick can never help, even with this simple task of cifar10 classification.
 I do not know how the paper get this result.

+4. channel drop: though channel drop seems to be working well in some self-supervised models, it does not work well here.